open-xml-templating/docxtemplater/docs/source/faq.rst

 Docxtemplater itself does not handle the Encryption of the docx files.

-There seem to be two solutions for this :
+There seem to be two solutions for this:

-* Use a Python tool that does exactly this, it is available here : https://github.com/nolze/msoffcrypto-tool
+* Use a Python tool that does exactly this, it is available here: https://github.com/nolze/msoffcrypto-tool

-* The xlsx-populate library also implements the Encryption/Decryption (algorithms are inspired by msoffcrypto-tool), however, the code probably needs to be a bit changed to work with docxtemplater : https://github.com/dtjohnson/xlsx-populate/blob/7480a02575c9140c0e7995623ea192c88c1886d3/lib/Encryptor.js#L236
+* The xlsx-populate library also implements the Encryption/Decryption (algorithms are inspired by msoffcrypto-tool), however, the code probably needs to be a bit changed to work with docxtemplater: https://github.com/dtjohnson/xlsx-populate/blob/7480a02575c9140c0e7995623ea192c88c1886d3/lib/Encryptor.js#L236

 Assignment expression in template
 ---------------------------------